 Nutritional values (per 100 g)

 Celeriac contains very few calories : enjoying a high water content, it is also rich in fibre, since it is composed essentially of cellulose and hemicellulose.
 These fibres not only ensure regular bowel movements, but also help to regulate the absorption of nutrients.
-They are particularly useful in dampening down hunger pangs.
+They are particularly useful to prevent munchies ans snacks.

 Cooking and nutrition: tasty combinations

--Mussels in white wine with celeriac: the aniseed notes of the celeriac give a punch to the iodized flavour of the mussels and other seafood.
+- Mussels in white wine with celeriac: the aniseed notes of the celeriac give a punch to the iodized flavour of mussels and other seafood.
 The vitamin C in celeriac helps the body absorb the iron found in large quantities in seafood.